PriteshNikam/Java_Notes/Interivew_Questions/OOPs.md

 # What is Object Oriented Progrmming(OOPs)?Give real time examples.
 ->
-  - OOPs is a methodology to design s program using classes & objects.
+  - OOPs is a methodology to design a program using classes & objects.
   - It  simplifies software development & maintenance by providing some concepts:
     ### Object
     ### Class